TommyZihao/Code-Story-Interview-/README.md

 This process is extremely enjoyable for us.
 It is determined from the bottom of my heart that we are doing a great thing and providing high-quality educational resources for a huge number of future learners.
-No matter from national policies, public science popularization, IP media brands, knowledge creation, also making money of course, it will surely create huge long-term value.
+No matter from national policies, public science popularization, IP media brands, knowledge creation, also making money, of course, it will surely create huge long-term value.

 ## `What can we do as a developer to face the challenge in the Covid-19 pandemic?`

 ## Open Source Project Wuhan 2020

-Open source community and technology will thoroughly reshape the form of cooperation and knowledge production in the future, and consequently change everyone's life.
+Open-source community and technology will thoroughly reshape the form of cooperation and knowledge production in the future, and consequently, change everyone's life.

-Especially in China, open source became more and more popular,  developers use Github.
+Especially in China, open-source became more and more popular,  developers use Github.

-Not only do they use open source developing toolkit such as visual studio code.
+Not only do they use an open source developing toolkit such as visual studio code.

-But also contribute their power to community.
+But also contribute their power to the community.

 For instance.

 At the early age of the covid-19 pandemic, middle January of 2020.
 Precisely the second day Wuhan this city was locked down.

-My phd mentor Wang Wei and my friend Zhao Shengyu, they set up a open source project called Wuhan2020.
+My PhD mentor Wang Wei and my friend Zhao Shengyu, set up an open source project called Wuhan2020.
 They put their white paper and code on Github.

-This project gather different information about hospital, hotel, factory, donation as well as mask and medical resource.
-Arrange those precious resource with high efficiency and transparent.
+This project gathers different information about hospitals, hotels, factories, donation as well as mask and medical resource.
+Arrange that precious resource with high efficiency and transparency.